sworteu/Express/README.md

 in combination with URLConnection (in for example desktop/ios etc).
 This improves connectivity and drastically speeds up the connections.
 This allows for the removal of SSE (server sent events) etc and just keep the connection itself (single connection) alive allowing for much more clients to remain connected.
-This directly competes agains Xojo's WebApplication that does NOT allow http Keep-Alive and thus is not HTTP/1.1 compilant.
+This directly competes agains Xojo's WebApplication that does NOT allow http Keep-Alive (at least not in the same App.HandleURL context) and thus is not HTTP/1.1 compilant.
 Express aims to be as much as we can to be HTTP 1.1 compilant, if something is missing please create an issue.